A Generalized Minimax Q-learning Algorithm for Two-Player Zero-Sum Stochastic Games: Introduction

 We now discuss some variants of minimax Q-learning in the literature.
 In \cite{dahl2000minimax}, the minimax TD-learning algorithm that utilizes the concept of temporal difference learning is proposed.
 The minimax version of the Deep Deterministic policy gradient algorithm has been recently developed in \cite{li2019robust}.
 However, no convergence proofs or theoretical guarantees are provided.

 The concept of successive relaxation in the context of Markov Decision Processes (MDPs) has been first applied in \cite{reetz1973solution}.
 In our recent work \cite{8731666}, we have proposed successive over-relaxation Q-learning for model-free MDPs (i.e., in the single-agent scenario).
 In this work, we extend the concept of successive relaxation to the two-player zero-sum games and propose a provably convergent generalized minimax Q-learning.
-The contributions of the paper are as follows: \begin{itemize} \item We present a modified min-max Q-Bellman operator for two-player zero-sum Markov games and show that the operator is a max-norm contraction. \item We show that under some assumptions, the contraction factor of the modified min-max Q-Bellman operator is smaller than the standard min-max Q-Bellman operator. \item We establish the relation between the fixed points of modified min-max Q-Bellman operator and the standard min-max Q-Bellman operator. \item We show that, although the fixed point of the modified Q-Bellman operator is different from the fixed point of the standard Q-Bellman operator, the min-max value function computed by both the operators is still the same. \item We propose a model-free generalized minimax Q-learning algorithm and prove its almost sure convergence using ODE based analysis of stochastic approximation. \item We discuss an interesting relation between standard minimax Q-learning and our proposed algorithm. \item Finally, through experimental evaluation, we show that our proposed algorithm has a better performance compared to the standard minimax Q-learning algorithm. \end{itemize} We note here that the Successive Over Relaxation (SOR) technique utilized to derive our algorithm and stochastic approximation arguments employed in the convergence analysis are well-known in the literature.
+The contributions of the paper are as follows: \begin{itemize} \item We present a modified min-max Q-Bellman operator for two-player zero-sum Markov games and show that the operator is a max-norm contraction. \item We show that under some assumptions, the contraction factor of the modified min-max Q-Bellman operator is smaller than the standard min-max Q-Bellman operator. \item We propose a model-free generalized minimax Q-learning algorithm and prove its almost sure convergence using ODE based analysis of stochastic approximation, \textcolor{black}{under an assumption on the boundedness of iterates} \item We discuss an interesting relation between standard minimax Q-learning and our proposed algorithm. \item Finally, through experimental evaluation, we show that our proposed algorithm has a better performance compared to the standard minimax Q-learning algorithm. \end{itemize} We note here that the Successive Over Relaxation (SOR) technique utilized to derive our algorithm and stochastic approximation arguments employed in the convergence analysis are well-known in the literature.
 Our contribution comprises of applying these techniques to derive and analyze a generalized minimax Q-Learning algorithm that has faster convergence.